fchorney/pySMX/README.md

 Following the above instructions to set this repo up and use the code, you can then do the following.

 1. Modify the `set_stage_configs.py` python file to your specified SMX Config.
-2. What you want to look at is the `sensor_data` array.
-Assuming you are on an FSR you want to look at the 2:9 values in the array.
-These correspond to the 4 sensor release thresholds, and then the 4 sensor press thresholds.
-3. This will set the same settings for all 9 panels.
-If you need to modify each panel individually, you will have to modify the code that sets
-    `itl_config.panel_settings` to supply 9 `PackedSensorSettings` objects for the 9 panels.
-(Left to Right, Top to Bottom).
+2. Look at the `make_new_config` function and follow modification instructions.
-4. If you need help with this, just reach out and I can probably help.
+3. If you need help with this, just reach out and I can probably help.
-5. Make sure you have the venv activated and run the script.
+4. Make sure you have the venv activated and run the script.

 ```
 python set_stage_configs.py